ryan-mahoney/Framework/docs/setup/index.rst

 Windows
 +++++++

 FMF has been tested on Windows, but it is not tested as often as it is on Linux or MacOS.
-Isn't it time to make the switch?
+Isn't it time to make the `switch <http://www.ubuntu.com/>'_?